Syncop8/Agile88/_docs/how-it-works-agile-ninjas.md

 ---
-title: "How We Work - Agile Project Experts"
+title: "How It Works - Agile Project Experts / Ninjas"
 prev_section: brand-building.html
 next_section:
 ---

-How We Work - For Agile Project Experts / Ninjas
+How It Works For Agile Project Experts / Ninjas
 ==========================